NTHU-YiPing-Huang/Statistical_Mechanics_I_2024_Spring/_sources/syllabus.md

 * The course will be offered in English.
 	* We encourage everyone to interact in English.
 If some conceptual questions are difficult to be described in English, one can ask the question in Mandarin, and I will translate that into English.
 If I forgot to do that, please remind me to do so.
 * Teaching method: Lectures with live video streaming.
-* Please join the google classroom.
-	* Course code: please contact the instructor.
+	* link for the video streaming: please contact the instructor.
-	* Course-related information(*e.g.*, homework) will be posted in the google classroom.
+	* Course-related information(*e.g.*, homework) will be posted in the eeclass platform of NTHU.
-	* Access to the live video streaming will be provided in the google classroom.

 ## Evaluation: